Raid-Training-Initiative/RTI/text/faq.md

 `[•]` Check the permissions that you will give it.
 Common permissions used to get the most out of the bot include: `inventories`, `characters`, `wallet`, `progressions`, and `guilds`
 `[•]` Once you have created the key, copy it, and then go into #glenna_secret_room and type `$key add ####` (replace the hashtags with your key).
 _ _
-`[13] What are all the different guild ranks?`
+`[13] What are all the different Discord ranks?`
-`[•]` **Trainee**
+`[•]` **Member**
-Your default rank upon joining the guild.
-Ask an Officer to give you this role on Discord if it isn't automatically applied to you.
-Trainees are here to improve, eager to get better and learn the basics to succeed.
+Your rank upon joining the community.
 _Requirements_: #join_us
-_Activity kick_: 2 weeks
-`[•]` **Raider**
-Speak to an @Officer once you feel comfortable clearing at least four of the raid wings and you will be promoted to this rank.
-Raiders are considered past the "training stage" and should be confident raiding independently.
-_Requirements_: Cleared at least 4 raid wings.
-`[•]` **Decorator**
-They improve the guild hall with their scribe skills.
-_Requirements_: Approved by @Officer.
 `[•]` **Commander**
 They help around on our trainings, leading or assisting.
-They have good knowledge of most encounters and class builds.They will also be socially active in the guild and keen to help out new players.
+They have good knowledge of most encounters and class builds.
+They will also be socially active in the guild and keen to help out new players.
-Requirements: Approved by @Officer.
+_Requirements_: Approved by @Officer.
 Help out in at least 1 training per month.
 `[•]` **Officer**
 Enforces guild discipline and handles the admin.
-Requirements: Approved by @Leader.
+_Requirements_: Approved by @Leader.
 _ _
 `[14] Whom do I speak to if I have an issue with another member?` Speak to an @Officer.
 Screenshots of the (entire) conversation, if it happened in game, are immensely useful.
 Any action taken will depend upon the severity of the transgression.